senanu/b40/docs/labs/primary_literature.md

 ## Secondary Literature

+Some authors distinguish several levels (primary, secondary, tertiary) of literature.
+However, for Biol-40, we really only need to know whether it is primary, or not primary literature.

-Secondary literature is a published interpretation of primary literature, **usually written by someone other than the original authors.** This can include newspapers, periodicals, and textbooks.
+Secondary and tertiary literature is a published interpretation of primary literature, **usually written by someone other than the original authors.** This can include newspapers, periodicals, and textbooks.
 Such articles have usually been through an editorial process where some of the claims may be checked, and they may even describe other (primary) research.
 However, they aren't written in a way that allows somebody else to repeat the experiment, and they rarely show actual data.

-## Tertiary Sources

-Tertiary sources include indexes, encyclopedias (including Wikipedia), dictionaries, etc. These are sources that summarize many different articles.

-Tertiary literature *may* have been peer-reviewed.
+Secondary literature *may* have been peer-reviewed.
 A number of scientific journals publish "review articles" which summarize many (often several hundred) studies to provide a coherent state of the field.
-Although not primary, this type of peer-reviewd review article is acceptable for inclusion in a research project.
+Although not primary, this type of **peer-reviewd review article** is acceptable for inclusion in a research project.
 However, **Wikipedia is not suitable**.

 ## Web sites